 Marie-Antoinette herself began to experiment more with her private apartments and ordered several of them to be refurbished.
 In 1779, the walls of her cabinet intérieur (private sitting room) were hung with new silk and Riesener delivered new case furniture the following year.

 In December 1780, this chest-of-drawers was delivered to Versailles, along with a new fall-front desk.
 The chest-of-drawers, like the new desk, complemented the themes and décor of the room.
-It was veneered with a lozenge pattern, which is also referred to as a ‘trellis’ pattern, of marquetry, in a reinterpretation of a classical architectural motif that had been used in various decorative guises since the end of the seventeenth century.
-It was considered especially appropriate for royal decoration, since it had been used in the chapel at Versailles in c.
-1710 and in the celebrated King’s Desk delivered to Louis XV by Riesener in 1769.
+It was veneered with a lozenge pattern, which is also referred to as a ‘trellis’ pattern, of marquetry, in a reinterpretation of a classical architectural motif that had been used in various decorative guises since the end of the 17th century.
+It was considered especially appropriate for royal decoration, since it had been used in the chapel at Versailles about 1710 and in the celebrated King’s Desk delivered to Louis XV by Riesener in 1769

 Riesener continued to use this motif, with its sunflowers at the centre, brilliantly adapting it for all kinds of furniture, including pieces delivered to the king’s brother, the comte de Provence and his wife, and Marie-Antoinette.